- 1 Concept

 Some things to keep in mind when tying prospects and opportunities in Pardot:

-- Creating or marking opportunity as lost will result in a change in the prospects score.
+- Creating or marking an opportunity as lost will result in a change in the prospect’s score.

-- Any time an opportunity is linked to a prospect, Pardot record an opportunity activity in the prospect’s activity record.
+- Any time an opportunity is linked to a prospect, Pardot records an opportunity activity in the prospect’s activity record.

 Opportunity Syncing with salesforce.com and SugarCRM